rogersurber/RepData_PeerAssessment1/PA1_template.md

             JOIN stepsperinterval
             ON dataframe.interval = stepsperinterval.Interval
             ')

+#Strategy: replace the intervals that contain no value by the "IntervalMean" values from the average daily activity pattern "stepinterval"
 newframe$steps[is.na(dataframe$steps)] <- newframe$IntervalMean[is.na(dataframe$steps)]

+#prepare new data
 stepsperdaynew = sqldf('SELECT date, SUM(steps) Steps FROM newframe WHERE steps
                     is not null GROUP BY date')

+#plot new histogram
 ggplot(stepsperdaynew, aes(x=Steps)) +
         geom_histogram(binwidth=2000, colour="black", fill="white") +
         labs(x="Steps per Day", y="Frequency")